The Beginner’s Guide to Swagbucks: Make the Most of Your Rewards With These Tips

 Swagbucks is a fantastic destination for online rewards, combining everything we love about making money online.
 You can earn a huge variety of rewards for your online shopping, searching, watching videos and more.

 Reward sites can be hit or miss, with many feeling like scams.
-Don’t worry — Swagbucks is legitimate and if you’re willing to put in some time, you can earn great gift cards to retailers like Amazon and Target.
+Don’t worry — Swagbucks is legitimate, free and has an A rating on Better Business Bureau.
+If you’re willing to put in some time, you can earn great gift cards to retailers like Amazon and Target.

 In about 30 minutes of actual work over the course of a week, I earned 430 Swag Bucks (SB), the site’s “currency,” which roughly adds up to a $4 Amazon gift card (works out to about $8/hour).
 I only used a couple of the features, though — you might be able to do much better.